- Chair: Michael Taylor-Judd

 Position 10: Martin Westerman

-Martin Westerman has served as an interim WSTC board member since the organization was formed in 2013.
+Martin Westerman has served as a WSTC board member since the organization was formed in 2013.
 He serves on the board of the Fauntleroy Community Association, and volunteers with the West Seattle Green Space Coalition.

 He is a life-long bicyclist, and an author, editor, lecturer and consultant on sustainable business, and business communications.
 He lives with his wife and sons near The Original Bakery.